 The encoder should pick up the webcam, and you are almost ready to go.
-Log in and open the streaming service platform you chose to finalize the process.
+Log in, and open the streaming service platform (e.g. Dacast) you chose to finalize the process.

-Step 5: Wired connection & WiFi
+Step 5: Securing your wired connection & WiFi

-Step 6: Engage audience
+Step 6: Engage your audience

 Surveys are generally completed at the end of the broadcast.
 Administering them at the end allows minimal descriptions during the event.
 The survey allows you to ask more in-depth questions and usually take longer to complete than the polling questions.

 Step 7: Create Video on Demand (VoD) packages